Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

-All of the parts used in the project can be found with the parts list excel file, or with google sheets at: https://docs.google.com/spreadsheets/d/1oB2_8kQT0YI9Jluc7MAbP1K0-m6zmKGLGUpFqq22EpM/edit?usp=sharing
+All of the parts used in the project can be found with the parts list excel file, or with google sheets at: https://docs.google.com/spreadsheets/d/1oB2_8kQT0YI9Jluc7MAbP1K0-m6zmKGLGUpFqq22EpM/edit?usp=sharing Some of the optional parts in the list include parts that were reused from the old components, but knowing that some may not want to take apart the old machines, the parts we reused are included in the list.

 Step 1: This project was designed to be ran off of a RaspberryPi 4 Model B (8GB), as well as the free operating system Raspbian.
 To download Raspbian follow RaspberryPi's official download tutorial at: https://www.raspberrypi.org/documentation/installation/installing-images/